 4. Raise your torso (round your spine), along with tightening your core.
 Lift your hands to the sky, breathe and hold this posture.
 You can remain in this position or proceed to a twist, side bend, or crescent lunge pose.

-pose is a very intense, intermediate level stretch.
-It is used in yoga for tight hip flexors
+The Lizard pose is a very intense, intermediate level stretch.
+It is used often, for a deep stretch of the hips.

 1. You can transition into Lizard asana from downward dog moving your right foot outside of your right wrist.
 This will help to open up you groin area.

-your back knee down toward the floor, then attempt to elongate your spine along, while engaging
+2. Then, drop your back knee down toward the floor, attempting to elongate your spine, while engaging your core.

 3. Lower your forearms to get a deeper stretch.
 Inhale and exhale, hold for 1 min.
 Then, repeat the pose by switching to the opposite side.